ismith1024/ismith1024.github.io/_posts/2019-04-09-Starbucks_Capstone.md

 The results of the statistical analysis are provided at the end of this post in a table, and in a data dump titled "results.csv".
 The results can be sorted or filtered on offer and demographic, to produce a table of roughly ten rows that can visualize the relationship between any of the numerous dimensions of this problem.

  - Gender - Starbucks should target marketing campaigns intended to drive larger purchases towards Female users, and high transaction volume toward Male users, since it is shown that these demographics will respond in kind.
  - Income - Upper income customers spend more in general, but do not show a proportionally higher increase in transaction values than lower earners when given an offer.
 The lowest-income earners are the most responsive in terms of transaction volumes when given a BOGO or discount offer.
-Starbucks should bear in mind that income is correlated to both gender and age, and the any spurous correlations should be ruled out before investing too heavily on a marketing campaign.
+Starbucks should bear in mind that income is correlated to both gender and age, and any spurous correlations should be ruled out before investing too heavily on a marketing campaign.
  - Age - Starbucks should direct offers to younger users, particularly those with lower income.
 Both these demographics are shown to increase transaction rates when given offers.
  - Membership date - Starbucks should consider that the users who have been members for the median amount of time are the most receptive to offers.
 The newest and the longest-serving app users will spend the least money.
  - Channel, Reward, Difficulty - There was no demonstrated change in behavior that depended on these variables.
 Starbucks should review the way that these values are evaluated; difficulties are described in a subsequent section.